ApexRMS/stsim-dmult/README.md

 # stsim-dmult
-A SyncroSim Package for the ST-Sim Dynamic Multipliers Add-On.
+SyncroSim Add-On Package (to stsim) for generating dynamic multipliers in ST-Sim.